How To Replace The Mass Airflow Sensor (MAF) On Your Chevrolet

 - The engine runs lean or rich.

-- Engine drags or hesitates when idle or under load.
+- The engine drags or hesitates when idle or under load.

 Changing the mass airflow sensor on a Chevrolet takes less than 30 minutes.
-The MAF sensor is near the air filter housing, as shown in the following picture.
+The MAF sensor is near the air filter housing, as shown in the following pictures.

 What you will need